 - evidence-based approaches to generate effective workout programs

 - how to perform a large variety of different exercises to target different muscle groups and movement patterns

 - how to pull all of this information together into effective programs with strategies to make alterations whenever progress stalls

 - additional potentially relevant miscellaneous topics

 It can take some time for all of this information to sink in.
 It may not sink in at all until you actually try to apply this information to yourself while exercising.
 After you attempt to apply the information feel free to read through the lessons again for further clarification.
-If things are still unclear then send me an email and I will try to address your concern and update the course.
+If things are still unclear then send me an email and I will try to address your concern and update the course if indicated.

 It is important to understand that while I have attempted to provide a fair overview of the literature, the vast majority of the studies only consider group averages, not individual results.
 Yet, it is widely known that some individuals respond much more significantly to certain training interventions than others.
 Thus, if you create and utilize a program and do not find it to be very effective, do not be afraid to change something and try again.

 However, you won’t know if a program is good until you give it a proper attempt.
 Plan out the workout program you wish to follow, set a schedule for when you will perform your workouts, keep a log book with you to track what you do, and train hard.
 If anything is obviously wrong (ie, you’re feeling pain beyond regular soreness), then make adjustments immediately.
 Otherwise stick to the program for 4-8 weeks prior to determining if it is working.
 Remember, it takes much longer to see changes in a mirror than it does to see strength numbers increase with specific lifts.
 If your strength is increasing then things are likely going well even if the results are not visually obvious.